FXMisc/RichTextFX/README.md

 ### Custom Via Jitpack

 In the following examples, the version is either a commit (via its short hash) or a tag.
+See [Jitpack's documentation](https://jitpack.io/docs/) for more options and further instructions.

 #### Maven